alharet7/Location_Services_API/README.md

   - **Why to Make Services?**
    -  Handle business logic and orchestrate operations across multiple repositories.
-   - Can be reused across different controllers or other services, promoting DRY (Don’t Repeat Yourself) principles.
+   - Can be reused across different controllers or other services, promoting DRY (Donâ€™t Repeat Yourself) principles.
    - Keeping business logic in services makes it easier to maintain and update without affecting controllers.
    - Services can be unit tested independently of the controllers, ensuring that business logic is correct.